Preparing for your Water Compliance inspection

-- A hot water cylinder which is one of the most important aspects of the water inspection is legally required to be accessible at all times for survey and maintenance.
-Should your geyser not be readily available for our inspection, (It may be boxed in) it is your responsibility to ensure that it is opened; we suggest leaving a hole or trap for future access.
-DOSS do not undertake to remove panels, dismantle covers or break through trap doors to gain access to units for inspections.
-Please note that non compliance of the above will result in delays.
+- The hot water cylinder is one of the most important aspects of the water inspection.
+It is legally required to be accessible at all times for survey and maintenance.
+Should your geyser not be readily available for our inspection, (It may be boxed in) it is your responsibility to ensure that it is opened.
+We suggest leaving a hole or trap for future access.
+DOSS do not undertake to remove panels, dismantle covers or breakthrough trap doors to gain access to units for inspections.
+Please note that non-compliance of the above will result in delays.
 The owner will be responsible, unless otherwise arranged, to restore or remodel so that access to geyser is in line with the regulations.

-- We would suggest that if you are going to enclose the geyser, it would be prudent to do so once the inspection and all compliance work has been done.
+- If you are going to enclose the geyser, it would be prudent to do so once the inspection and all compliance work has been done.

-- Please take note that work around a geyser which has difficult access may result in the exposure of previously undetected mechanical parts.
+- Work around a geyser which has difficult access may result in the exposure of previously undetected mechanical parts.
 For example, the separation of TP and PRV overflows may expose areas of the installation that were previously concealed.
 These will then be examined and reported on if faulty.
 (They are mechanical parts and as such are subject to wear and tear.)

 - Confirm that no rainwater is discharged into the sewage system.

-- No cross-connection between the potable water supply and grey-water or ground-water which may be installed.
+- Ensure that there iso cross-connection between the potable water supply and grey-water or groundwater which may be installed.

 - All water pipes in the plumbing installation are correctly saddled or secured to prevent pipe movement.
 If left unattended this can lead to eventual pipe damage and a leak allowing water to run to waste.